WOPG (AM): License revocation and reassignment

 This ruling was appealed to the United States Court of Appeals for the District of Columbia, which reversed the FCC's decision on the grounds that "The denial of renewal because of the applicant's failure to show the beneficial ownership of twenty-four per cent of its capital cannot be justified as a penalty for making false statements."
-However, on subsequent appeal the Supreme Court reversed the Appeals Court decision, and ruled on December 9, 1946 that FCC's deletion of WOKO was appropriate.
+However, on subsequent appeal the Supreme Court reversed the Appeals Court decision, and ruled on December 9, 1946, that the revocation was appropriate.

 At this time WOKO was one of only two stations licensed to Albany, so to limit the disruption of the station going silent the FCC issued a series of temporary authorizations allowing it to continue broadcasting until its successor was operational.
-A hearing was held reviewing three competing applications for WOKO's replacement, and on October 21, 1947 the FCC chose the Governor Dongan Broadcasting Corporation.
-Although technically this was a new station unrelated to the original WOKO, the fact that the new station inherited the WOKO call sign and frequency meant that functionally it was a continuation of its predecessor.
+A hearing was held reviewing three competing applications for WOKO's replacement, and on October 21, 1947, the FCC chose the Governor Dongan Broadcasting Corporation.
+While Governor Dongan technically received a new license unrelated to the original WOKO, it inherited the WOKO call sign, frequency, and CBS affiliation, meaning that functionally it was a continuation of its predecessor.

-As of January 1, 1947 WOKO's CBS affiliation had been lost to upstart WTRY (now WOFX) in Troy, and WOKO evolved into a locally based format independent of any network, consisting largely of music, a rarity in a medium market in that era.
+As of January 1, 1947, WOKO lost the CBS affiliation to upstart WTRY (now WOFX) in Troy.
+WOKO became an independent, locally-focused station with a format consisting largely of music, a rarity in that era for a market of the Capital District's size.
 The station also carried Brooklyn Dodgers baseball games in the 1950s before the team's move to Los Angeles.
 In the 1950s and early 60s, WOKO aired a full service, middle of the road format of popular music, news and sports.
 In an opening paragraph of Ian Fleming's 1962 novel The Spy Who Loved Me, protagonist Vivienne Michel travels to central New York state and recounts listening to WOKO, with the parenthetical comment "they might have dreamed up a grander callsign!".

 Country music

 In the late 1960s, WOKO decided to go after an audience that was not well-served in the Capital District.
 Under station manager Charles Murn, WOKO flipped to country music.
 Charlie Heisler was the Chief Engineer.
-In the early 1960s, WOKO's lineup was led by Geoff Davis (formerly of WROW-Albany and WINS-New York City).
+In the early 1960s, WOKO's lineup was led by Geoff Davis (formerly of WROW in Albany and WINS in New York City).
 Bob Cathcart, from Hoosick Falls, was the News Anchor.

 The station's country format lasted until 1978 after competition from FM rival 107.7 WGNA-FM led WOKO to change formats.
 For a short time it tried disco music.
 Coming into the format right after the peak of the disco fad and having to battle two decades of country heritage, the new format failed.
 In early 1980, WOKO returned to country.
 Though initially regaining some audience, the flip of the more powerful 1540 WPTR to country later that year wiped away any gains the station had made.